guivo/ModemChecker/README.md

 are reauired, because by default **crontab** doesn't common environment variables.

-## Monitoring setup on Windows
+### Monitoring setup on Windows

 Copy the [publicIP.ps1](publicIP.ps1) script on the *monitoring PC*.
-Add the script to the Windows task scheduler, following the instruction.
+Add the script to the Windows task scheduler, following the guided procedure.
-While adding the script note how the task to run is actually the **powershell.exe**, while **the script and the output path** are optional arguments.
+While adding the script note how the executable that the task runs is actually the **powershell.exe**, while **the script and the output path** are optional arguments.

 To obtain the full path of the powershell program, opening a powershell window you can run: